 Lyle earned a Bachelor’s Degree in Political Science and Master’s Degree in Counseling from Northern Arizona University, and his Doctorate from Clayton College of Natural Medicine specializing in the treatment of psychological disorders.
 He holds a Post-doctorate Diplomate in Forensic Counseling and another in Behavioral Psychotherapy.
 Dr. Rapacki taught in the Criminal Justice Department at Wayland Baptist University, Phoenix campus, and at Grand Canyon University where he also held the position of Director for the Public Safety Administration, Homeland Security – Crisis Management programs.
 He was a member of the FBI InfraGard Program; served as Vice President for the Association for Former Intelligence Officers AZ Chapter; is an Executive Board Member to the Association for Threat Assessment Professionals in AZ, and a member of the International Association Law Enforcement Intelligence Analysts.
-He is a Charter Member of Oath Keepers, and Constitutional Sheriffs and Peace Officers Association.
-He also served as Vice Chairman for the Coalition of Western States (COWS), which elected officials and public citizen leaders from six western states, and Texas.
-Lyle was inducted into Who’s Who 2020, and also the Continental Who’s Who.
+He is a Life-Time Member of CSPOA Constitutional Sheriffs and Peace Officers Association.
+He also served as Vice Chairman for the Coalition of Western States (COWS), which is comprised of elected officials and public citizen leaders from six western states, and Texas.
+Dr. Lyle has been the chief coordinator for six Joint Legislative Hearings including the all-day Joint Legislative Hearing held in Phoenix on November 30, 2020, where Mayor Rudy Giuliani and several subject-matter specialists testified about the Election Fraud of November 2020, and then the Joint Legislative Hearing held on December 13, 2021, in Oro Valley, Arizona where additional testimony and evidence was submitted on the Election Fraud of November 2020.
+Lyle was inducted into Who’s Who 2020, and the Continental Who’s Who.

-Dr. Rapacki is most privileged to provide intelligence as a Watchman to the Christian community nationally, and to write a regular commentary for the Conservative Pundit an online Christian publication which is then carried by 25 platforms.
-Lyle also writes a regular personal commentary for the Prescott E-News and is the Host and Commentator for the nationally viewed ARIZONA TODAY which is viewed by 1.3 million.
+Dr. Rapacki is most privileged to provide intelligence as a Watchman to the Christian community nationally, and to write regular commentary for various online Christian publications.
+Lyle also is the Host and Commentator for the nationally viewed ARIZONA TODAY, which is viewed by 1.4 million, and growing!
 Lyle is the author of the Booklet: “Our Forefathers truly Appealed to Heaven.”

 RUN TOWARD THE BATTLE is the Call to Arms now sounding across America!